RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-07-dot-dot-dot-and-this-is-why-master-should-be-stable.md

 look when the ["actual" docs][Flaskr] don't mention anything about how to install or setup the damn thing.

-WWe spent nearly two and a half hours searching for the mythical `flask` binary, to no avail.
+We spent nearly two and a half hours searching for the mythical `flask` binary, to no avail.
 Finally, after I inadvertently ran aacross this [flask issue][issue], it dawned on me that we might be having the same problem.
 Well, that's not quite true.
 In reality, I